michael0401/js-list/README.md

 <a name="grandParent" />
 ### grandParent()

-Return the parent of the given node.
+Return the grandparent of the given node.

 __Example:__